 The strategy relies on working in partnership and building relationships with key partners across the district, including Visit Chichester, Chichester BID, Chichester City Council, Petworth, Midhurst and Selsey Town Councils, and all of the vision groups across the district.

-An annual action plan will be developed, and progress in delivering the strategy will be reported through the city and towns visions.
+An annual action plan will be developed by the Events & Promotions Officer, and progress in delivering the strategy will be reported through the city and towns visions.